 Corporate tax fines in Spain

 Spain also imposes penalties for corporate tax evasion.
 If a company is found guilty of this, it may be fined up to twice the defrauded amount.
-There may also be a prison sentence for the responsible legal person.
+There may also be a prison sentence for the responsible legal representatives, for example directors or executives.

 Corporate tax advice